|

 One of many newspaper ad designs for Exodus.
 This one is included here because it has amused the curator for decades.
 Note how it appears that Paul Newman is resting his foot on Jill Haworth's chest.
 The lovely Miss Haworth is apparently gazing at Mr. Newman's gun.
 Sal Mineo seems to disapprove.

 The Panavision 65mm Silenced Studio Camera.
-Titanium paint and a snappy logo.
+Aluminum colored paint and a snappy logo.
 This camera could be fitted with spherical optics for use on Super Panavision 70 productions or with anamorphic optics (and a quick name plate change on the magazine cover) to shoot Ultra Panavision 70 films.
-Mitchell BFC and BNC cameras were also used in conjunction with these units on many films.
+The camera core was the Mitchell FC 65mm camera modified by Panavision and placed in a rather elegant blimp.

 VISIT Image Gallery of actual Super Panavision 70 film frames from the Robert A. Harris restoration of: